RZEdward/RZEdward.github.io/_pages/about.md

 ---

 <br>
-Graduate of Durham University as a Master in Science in Biology and Physics within the Natural Sciences programme.

-I am driven by a deep interest in mathematics, statistics, and model development, and I have developed a range of technical skills in the fields of business analysis, data science, data engineering, and machine learning, through personal projects, work history, and self-study.
+My core interests lie in mathematics, statistics, finance, and model development, and I have developed a range of technical skills in the fields of data science, data engineering, and machine learning, through personal projects, work history, and self-study.
+In addition, I hold a Master's degree from Durham University in Biology and Physics within the Natural Sciences programme.

-My current research interests lie in convolutional neural networks and classical reinforcement learning methods.
+In recent times I have particularly enjoyed exploring the theory and application of convolutional neural networks.
 <br>
 <div style="display: flex;">
   <img src="/images/Neural_Network.png" alt="Image 2" style="width: 35%; border: 2px solid white; margin-right: 2px;">